stratapp/stratapp-website/_posts/2019-06-25-stratapp-is-easy-to-implement-but-clients-still-manage-change-for-the-best-results.md

   software

 ---
-## Strategy execution and collaboration software that works ‘out of the box’
+## Strategy execution and collaboration software that works out-of-the-box.

 SaaS product companies typically lock their clients into a prepaid contract, then leave the client to figure out the implementation by themselves, or with ‘_preferred partners_’.